 A key account could be an opportunity to expand in a company where you currently have a small foothold.

-A key account could be a global account which involves managing contacts across different companies, divisions and countries.
+A key account could be a global account which involves engaging and managing contacts across different companies, divisions and countries.

-Whatever you determine is key, relationship mapping is a must have if you want to successfully navigate the complexity.
+Whatever you determine, key account relationship mapping software tools are a must have if you want to successfully navigate the complexity.

 There is a term we hear all too often and that is – Complex Sales and Complex Selling.